BlackFinTech/Firescan/README.md

 Which will output JSON data ready for insertion into firestore.indexes.json file.

-If you are only interested in the number of indexes, you can run:
+If you are only interested in the number of index combinations, you can run:

 ```

 npx firescan generate-compound-indexes -c COLLECTION_NAME FIELD1:ASC,FIELD2:DESC,FIELD3:ASC

 ```

-To get the total count of indexes required for those compound fields.

 ## Smart Firestore Querying